FranciscoKloganB/appwrite-database-migration-tool/README.md

 - [x] Follow the setup steps from a consumer perspective on a live project;
 - [x] Run codegen implementation from a consumer project;
-- [x] Run the Migrations Create Collection from a consumer project;
+- [x] Run the MigrationsCreateCollection from a consumer project;
-- [ ] Run the Migrations Run Sequence from a consumer project;
+- [ ] Run the MigrationsRunSequence from a consumer project;
 - [ ] Run the one down sequence flow against live Appwrite databases from consuming proeject;
 - [ ] Add integration tests with mocked Appwrite responses using MSW;